elysia090/Lab/docs/luu-spec.md

-Lum module (plain ASCII, single module, fully O(1)/token)
+Lifted Update Unit (LUU) module (plain ASCII, single module, fully O(1)/token)

 Overview
-Lum is a streaming operator that combines a finite algebraic lift (exact nonlinearity expressible with a fixed, finite set of coordinates) and a finite-order rational memory (exact infinite-horizon linear dynamics realized with a fixed cascade of second-order sections or a fixed low-order difference equation).
+The Lifted Update Unit (LUU) is a streaming operator that combines a finite algebraic lift (exact nonlinearity expressible with a fixed, finite set of coordinates) and a finite-order rational memory (exact infinite-horizon linear dynamics realized with a fixed cascade of second-order sections or a fixed low-order difference equation).
 All per-token work and state are bounded by configuration-time constants and do not depend on sequence length.
 No dictionaries or variable-length searches are used at runtime; all references are direct array indices determined at configuration time.

 0. Notation and fixed assumptions